koolquark/nkmedia/doc/api_commands.md

 The offer can include metadata related for caller_id, etc. (See [concepts](concepts.md)]).
 It does not need to include an sdp (you can send it in a event or by any other mean).

-When the call is answered, the answer is automatically connected to the session.
+When the call is answered, the answer sdp is automatically connected to the media session.
 If the call is destroyed, the session is automatically stopped.
 The opposite is also true.

 Depending on the _type_, other fields must be included.
-NkMEDIA supports currently the following types:
+The following types are currently supported:

 Type|Field|Desc
 ---|---|---
 **user**||
 user|user|Registered user to call to.
-All sessions will be ringed **session**||
+All sessions related to this user will be ringed **session**||
 session|session|Registered session to call to **sip**|(only with SIP plugin)